robole/vscode-profile-status/README.md

 Perhaps, this extension is not included in your current profile.
 Run the command **`Profiles: Show contents...`** to check.

 The item may have been forced out (not enough room), or it is hidden/disabled!

 Right-clicking on the status bar shows a complete list of status bar items, and shows if they are enabled or not.
 You can disable other items if the status bar is crowded.

 ### Does this extension support multi-root workspaces?

-No!
-I do not use them!
+No, I do not use them!

 If you would like support added, raise an issue to request the feature.
 A contibution is welcome.

 ### Does this support remote or WSL (Windows Subsystem for Linux)?

 The extensions looks on the local file system for the global state in a file called *storage.json*.
-This may not be available when you are working remotely, or in WSL.
-If you have a suggestion to add support - a contibution is welcome.
+This *may not* be available when you are working remotely, or in WSL.
+I do not use VS Code in this way, so I do not know how it is.
+If you have a suggestion in this regard - a contibution is welcome.